-Bill Boyce has been active in the angling, conservation and journalistic aspects of sport fishing his entire life.
+Bill Boyce has been active in the angling, conservation and journalistic aspects of Sport Fishing his entire life.
 Born and raised in a boating and fishing family in Southern California, he was fortunate to have traveled and fished across the U.S. four times by the age of 14.
 His love of travel and adventure provided the spark for him to pursue a career in the realm of fisheries.
-Having graduated in 1979 from Humboldt State University in the coastal redwood empire of Northern California with a B.S. degree in fisheries, his career began with the U.S. Forest Service in Tahoe National Forest.
-For the next four years he would perform stream habitat analysis and fish population work in Colorado, Alaska and Oregon.
+In 1979, he graduated from Humboldt State University with a B.S. degree in fisheries.
+His career began with the U.S. Forest Service in Tahoe National Forest.
+For the next four years, he would perform stream habitat analysis and fish population work in Colorado, Alaska and Oregon.